History of rail transport in Indonesia: First railway line

-Indonesia (Dutch East Indies) was the second country in Asia to establish a rail transport, after India; China and Japan were next to follow.
-On 7 June 1864, Governor General Baron Sloet van den Beele initiated the first railway line in Indonesia on Kemijen village, Semarang, Central Java.
+The idea of building a railway in modern day Indonesia has emerged since the 1840s.
+Indonesia (then known as the Dutch East Indies) was the second country in Asia to establish a rail transport, after India.
+On 7 June 1864, Governor General Baron Sloet van den Beele initiated the first railway line in Java on Kemijen village, Semarang, Central Java.
 It began operations on 10 August 1867 in Central Java and connected the first built Semarang station to for 25 kilometers.
 By 21 May 1873, the line had connected to Solo, both in Central Java and was later extended to Yogyakarta.

 This line was operated by a private company, Nederlandsch-Indische Spoorweg Maatschappij (NIS or NISM) and used the gauge.
 Later construction by both private and state railway companies used the gauge.

 The liberal Dutch government of the era was then reluctant to build its own railway, preferring to give a free rein to private enterprise.
 But private railways could not provide the expected return of investment (even NIS required some financial assistance from the government), and the Dutch Ministry of Colonies finally approved a state railway system, the Staatsspoorwegen (SS), extending from Buitenzorg (now Bogor) in the west, to Surabaya in the east.
 Construction began from both ends, the first line (from Surabaya) being opened on 16 May 1878, and both cities were connected by 1894.